 Even before VE Day, Astrid Lindgren recorded that Norwegian, Danish and Swedish flags were flying together in Stockholm.
 On VE Day itself: “[We] struggled our way along Kungsgatan through the excited crowds.
 We saw three policemen outside the German tourist office as we walked past, and there was a cover over the window.
 I’ve lost count of the amount of times the windows were smashed during the war.”

-At the same time, Hjördis and her fiancee Carl-Gustaf Tersmeden were planning to expand their horizons beyond a Sweden described in a US magazine as “almost hermetically sealed from the outside world by Axis-dominated neighbours”.
+Hjördis and her fiancee Carl-Gustaf Tersmeden lost no time in seeking to expand their horizons beyond a Sweden described in a US magazine as “almost hermetically sealed from the outside world by Axis-dominated neighbours”.

 Ironically, shoes and fabrics came off the Swedish ration list on 26th November 1945, less than two weeks before Hjördis halted her modelling career and sailed to join up with Carl in Baltimore.
 The wider world beckoned.
 Hjördis would never live in Sweden again.